Fitness is a matter of sweating and thinking

 Bike 112 miles

 I believe that bike requires most investment in time and gear.
 Firstly bike is the longest discipline for most Ironman athletes, including myself in IMMD: 6 hours and 16 minutes, about 17.9 miles per hour.
 Given its significance, bike requires tactics.
-Triathletes should remember the goal is to get you to the run start well and reasonably fast.
-Staying in the right heart rate and pace are crucial.
+Triathletes should remember the goal is to get you to the run start safely and reasonably fast.
+Staying in the right heart rate and pace is crucial.
 Many triathletes started the bike leg too fast and too enthusiastically.
 They ended up dropping speed in the 2nd part of the bike and the overall race.
-Find your sustainably fast pace and heart rate -you will crush the bike and run courses like a boss.
+Find your sustainably fast pace and heart rate -you will crush the bike and run courses like a pro.

 Secondly, bike training can be time consuming.
 There are many aspects to train such as cadence, observation, endurance, and strength.
 Observation and endurance can be steadily improved through long rides (70 miles to 120 miles for Iron distance) preferably in a group setting.
 Not only are group rides safer, they also are a good way to get social sometimes with a glass of beer.
-Cadence and Heart Rate are matters of self-control/ tactic.
+Cadence and Heart Rate require self-control/ tactic.
 Most people can be trained to maintain an efficient, 80 Revolution per Minute cadence.

 Strength training isn’t necessarily done in the race season.
 When you aren’t racing, leg workouts like squats, compound lifts like deadlifts can help you grow your power to climb those difficult hills.

 Last but not least: bike gear investment.
 I have seen a few impressive $4,000+ bikes.
 They can be reasonable investments if you are in tri for the long term.
 It is like having a good car, whose cost spreads out over the time.
 I have also seen triathletes do quite well with $1,000 bikes.
 Price of your bike is not as important as loving your bike and continually improving it.
 My Pinarello is a mid-tier road bike and has been with me for 2+ years.
 Gradually I replaced aerobar, water system, seat, crank, and did bike fitting.
-Now the bike fits me like a glove lol I doubt another person will feel the same comfort riding it.
+Now the bike fits me like a glove lol.
+I doubt another person will feel the same comfort riding it.
 Looking back at the pandemic, my bike is a great friend to help me stay fit and sane.
 We have crushed many miles together and seen mountains and flowers.
 Fitness and nature – no wonder many people started biking during the pandemic.

 Run 26.2 Miles

 The marathon course has three loops.
-The scenery was gorgeous – you can watch the Colonial-style houses and the dawn near the lake (though you will miss it if you are a super-fast pro lol).
+The scenery was gorgeous – you can watch the Colonial-style houses and the dawn near the lake (though you will miss it if you are a super-fast pro).
 Road condition is generally good, except the bricks near the pubs and restaurants (on the Eastern/ right side of the map).
 Because there are three loops, you will run into athletes of very different paces.
 Like all marathon races, you must have your own pacing strategy.

 In miles 21-26 I decided to get things back under control again.
 It was getting dark but the course was well lighted.
 I started repeating two words to myself: 11 (min/ mile) and 175 (strikes per minute) to nudge my mind and my body!
 With some chicken broth from the aid station, I was able to finish the last 6 miles without stomach issues.